For free and impartial money advice and guidance, visit MoneyHelper, to help you make the most of your money.

 This solution works well if you owe over £6,000 and need to protect your house from being repossessed.
 You make monthly payments to an insolvency practitioner (IP).
 They will then divide the payments between your creditors.
 These agreements usually last 5 or 6 years, after which all your remaining unsecured debts are written off.
 I have also written a full guide on IVAs.

-A DRO is suitable if you have debts of less thank £20,000, have barely any income and don’t have a house.
+A DRO is suitable if you have debts of less thank £30,000, have barely any income and don’t own a house.
 You don’t need to pay towards most debts in your DRO, and you can’t be chased by creditors.
 A DRO generally lasts a year.
 For more info, read my in-depth article on DROs.

 Bankruptcy is for many people the fastest way to way to hit the reset button.
 There’s a lot of stigma around the word ‘bankruptcy’, but don’t be put off.
 It could be the right thing for you to do.
 Read more here on Bankruptcy.